chrispaynes/phoenix-rumbl-app/README.md

 7. Create a JavaScript player object to embed video in web/static/js/player.js
 8. Import js/player.js into app.js
 9. Create css/video.css
+10. Add slug column to database
+11. Create add_slug_to_video migration
+12. Migrate the changes to the DB
+13. Add the :slug to the video schema
+14. Update the video changeset
+15. Create private slugify_title() and slugify() functions in web/models/video.ex
+15. Implement Phoenix.Param for Rumbl.Video
+16. Create Rumbl.Permalink custom type
+17. Customize video model primary key to use Rumbl.Permalink

 ##Part I: Building With Functional MVC
 ###Chapter 8 - Testing MVC